- J.D., Law, The George Washington University Law School (1994).

 - B.A. political science, University of Northern Colorado (1990).

 David L. Bernhardt was confirmed as the secretary for the U.S. Interior Department on April 11, 2019.
 He formerly served as the Acting Secretary of the Interior of the United States.
-Bernhardt is a former lobbyist and attorney for the oil and gas industry via the Colorado law firm Brownstein Hyatt Farber Schreck.
-On February 4, 2019 Bernhardt was nominated by President Trump to replace Ryan Zinke as United States Secretary of the Interior following Zinke’s resignation after a string of controversies.
-In his ethics pledge, Bernhardt said he would put off certain interactions with his former oil and gas clients until August 2019, The Guardian reported. , , , , , ,
+Bernhardt is a lobbyist and attorney for the oil and gas industry via the Colorado law firm Brownstein Hyatt Farber Schreck.
+He left the law firm after he was nominated by President Trump on February 4, 2019 to replace Ryan Zinke as United States Secretary of the Interior following Zinke’s resignation after a string of controversies.
+In his ethics pledge, Bernhardt said he would put off certain interactions with his former oil and gas clients until August 2019, The Guardian reported.
+Bernardt returned to Brownstein Hyatt Farber Schreck as special counsel in May 2021. , , , , , , ,

 Bernhardt served as the Department of the Interior’s (DOI) solicitor from 2006 to 2009, among other roles.
 In 2007, he was also appointed by President George W. Bush to lead the International Boundary Commission between the United States and Canada.
 According to his archived profile at Brownstein Hyatt Farber Schreck, during his time at DOI, he played “a significant role in the development of multiple land use plans, offshore energy leasing programs, and developing new regulatory paradigms related to conventional and alternative energy development, including enhancing NEPA [National Environmental Policy Act] compliance practices and wildlife conservation measures.” ,